IBM-Cloud/vpc-ha-iac/README.md

 the VSIs security groups, and bastion server is created as part of the automation code.

 ## Use 2: 3 Tier application with autoscale
-This use case builds off the Use 1 case.
-This use case incorporates auto-scale for the web and app tier VSIs.
+This use case is similar to Use 1 case which incorporates a compute feature, auto-scale for the web and app tier VSIs.
 Autoscale dynamically scales horizontally up and down based on the desired load of the compute resources.

 # Suggestion/Issues
 While there are no warranties of any kind, and there is no service or technical support available